 Home should be a safe place.
 It should be the place you can make mistakes and learn from them.
 Home should be where he feels love.
 He will be slammed by the world enough; make your home a place to feel safe and loved.

 Do Not Do Everything

 When my dad got married, he literally had never made his own bed.
 His mom had always done it for him.
-Fortunately, my Dad still thought highly of himself :).
-Don’t do everything for your child.
-Let him dress himself, clean his own room, and (gasp!) brush his own teeth.
+Fortunately, my Dad still thought highly of himself despite his youngest child treatment.

 When he is able to do some things for himself, he knows he is capable of it.

-Offer Real World Experience
+Offer Real-World Experience